jduffey/nextpin11/README.md

 Revised 8/4/2018.

-This is a hobby project where the idea is to create an solution for a type of 2FA method.
+This is a hobby project with the goal of creating a type of 2FA solution.

 A square-shaped pinpad of an arbitray odd-sized number N is generated and populated with the values of 0 to N. The order of the numbers is then randomly shuffled.